What are they?

 What is the evidence?

 Scientific evidence does not support the use of flower remedies for treating diseases.
-However, anecdotal evidence suggests they are helpful for reducing fear, anxiety or depression.
+However, anecdotal evidence suggests they may be helpful for reducing fear, anxiety or depression.

-After surgery, I was so fearful that the cancer would return.
-My naturopath gave me Bach Flower Remedies for fear, shock and exhaustion.
-These helped me relax and I became more realistic about my situation.
+After surgery, my naturopath gave me Bach Flower Remedies for fear, shock and exhaustion.
+These helped me relax.Louise (bowel cancer)

 Download a PDF booklet on this topic.